"The key to successful leadership today is influence, not authority."

 Authority vs. Coercion

 Authority must be distinguished from coercion.
 Coercion forces compliance through threats, manipulation, or control.
-Authority inspires willing followership through worth.
+Authority inspires willing followership through demonstrated worth.

 Authority:

-• Earned through competence and character
+- Earned through competence and character

-• Inspires voluntary following
+- Inspires voluntary following

-• Based on trust and respect
+- Built on trust and respect

-• Grows through service
+- Grows through service

 Coercion:

-• Imposed through force or manipulation
+- Imposed through force or manipulation

-• Compels through threat or punishment
+- Compels through threat or punishment

-• Based on fear or dependency
+- Built on fear or dependency

-• Diminishes through exercise
+- Weakens through exercise

-• Crumbles when challenged
+- Crumbles when challenged

 Earning Authority

-Authority cannot be demanded or assumed—it must be earned through:
+Authority cannot be demanded or assumed.
+It must be earned through:

 Competence: Show skill and knowledge through results.